 Enacted on 17 June 1960, the Prevention of Corruption Act (PCA) is the primary anti-corruption law in Singapore.
 The PCA empowers the CPIB, and governs and defines corruption and its punishments.
 The key features of the PCA are as follows:

-Any person found guilty of an offence shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 5 years or to both, for each count of corruption.
+A person convicted of an offence under the PCA shall be liable to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 5 years or to both, for each count of corruption.

 Government employees are expected to perform their duties and responsibilities with integrity at the core of their service to the nation.
 If it is proven that any corrupt transaction is in relation to a contract or a proposal for a contract with the government, the person convicted shall be liable to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 7 years, or to both, for each of the corruption offence.
 The PCA also provides for a presumption where any gratification given or received by a person in the employment of the Government or of a public body is deemed corrupt.
 The burden of proof to rebut the presumption lies with the person.
 In addition, public officers are expected to report any case where gratification is offered, accepted or demanded.
 Under the PCA, public officers who fail to arrest the person who gives or offers gratification to him without reasonable excuse can be liable to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

 The PCA has extra-territorial powers to deal with corrupt acts committed by a Singapore citizen outside Singapore as though these were committed in Singapore.

 Under the PCA, the name or address of any informer, or any matter which might lead to the discovery of the informer’s identity shall not be disclosed.